 Pecan Crumb Topping

-- Preheat oven to 350 degrees F. Coat a 9" to 10" round or square baking dish with non-stick cooking spray.
+- Preheat oven to 350 degrees F and grease a 9-inch square or round baking dish with nonstick cooking spray.

-- In a medium mixing bowl, combine flour, baking powder, pumpkin pie spice, and salt.
+- In a medium mixing bowl combine the flour, pumpkin pie spice, cinnamon, and baking soda.
 Set aside.